iancleary/ansible-role-zsh_antibody/README.md

 ------------------

 This role was created in 2020 by [Ian Cleary](https://iancleary.me).

+It was derived from the MIT license [gantsign/ansible-role-oh-my-zsh](https://github.com/gantsign/ansible-role-oh-my-zsh).

 Inspiration for the structure of this repo came from [Jeff Geerling](https://github.com/geerlingguy/ansible-role-nginx).